Doctor of Nursing Practice (DNP)

 - According to the AACN Essentials of Doctoral Education, all DNP graduates must achieve a minimum of 1,000 post BSN education clinical hours.
 The number of hours needed will be individualized based on the number of hours completed in the student's graduate program.

-** The program will have rolling acceptance of applications: for each summer’s cohort, full consideration will be made for those applications received by March 1.
+** The program will have rolling acceptance of applications: for each fall's cohort, full consideration will be made for those applications received by June 1.